Skip to content

 • Total loss: \(\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{latent}} + \lambda \mathcal{L}_{\text{pixel}}\)

-• Latent loss: bridge matching velocity prediction loss.
+• latent loss: Bridge matching velocity prediction loss.

-• Pixel loss: \(\mathcal{L}_{\text{LPIPS}} + \mathcal{L}_{\text{grad}}\) (LPIPS perceptual loss + gradient loss to recover high-frequency details such as contact shadows).
+• pixel loss: \(\mathcal{L}_{\text{LPIPS}} + \mathcal{L}_{\text{grad}}\) (LPIPS perceptual loss + gradient loss for recovering high-frequency details like contact shadows).

-• Training is performed on short clips (5 frames); long-video inference uses a progressive overlapping-chunk strategy.
+• Training is performed on short clips (5 frames); long video inference uses a progressive overlapping chunk strategy.

-• Dataset: Custom-built in Unreal Engine 5, comprising ~4,000 unique meshes and 30 HDR environment maps, approximately 130K frames (30K artistic scenes + 100K procedural scenes), at 512×512 resolution, 256 SPP rendered and denoised with Intel OIDN.
+• Dataset: Custom UE5 dataset containing ~4,000 unique meshes and 30 HDR environment maps, totaling ~130K frames (30K artistic, 100K procedural) at 512x512 resolution, 256 SPP + Intel OIDN.

 Key Experimental Results